Kathy J. Kuipers

-The Fred W. Reed Social Science Research Lab is run by Chuck Harris, lab administrator.
+The Social Science Research Laboratory is run by Chuck Harris, lab administrator.
 Jessica Mayrer is the lab research assistant and lab monitor supervisor.
 In addition to Chuck and Jessica, there are lab assistants on duty every weekday, and occasionally on the weekends, who receive specialized training on lab software and hardware, and are able to assist lab users as needed.
 You are welcome to check the posted schedule, and to drop in.
 The main lab room (262) is usually available for student work.
 There may be times when 262 is reserved for instruction, so check the schedule on the door if you are entering.

 Room 258 is a lab classroom.
 Each semester, a schedule of classes will be posted on the door.
 Please consult this schedule, and if a class is in session, do not enter.
 If there is no class scheduled, you are welcome to use the computers in this room for independent work.
 Be aware that if you are working in 258, you must leave when scheduled classes begin.